Node.js security patches land Jan 7. The rebuild will hurt you.

 I look at logs first, then graphs.
 Graphs lag.

 - 5xx spikes or upstream connect errors: proxies and HTTP edge cases show up as sudden error bursts right after the rollout.
+With CVE-2025-59465 fixing request smuggling, your proxy may now correctly reject requests it was previously passing through — that’s good, but it looks like an error spike.

 - Native addon load errors: watch for “ELF load,” missing symbols, ABI mismatches, and postinstall build failures.